People are getting into the minimalist lifestyle as they are getting tired of consumerism and the rat race that exists in the world today.

 1. You are turned off by American consumerism.

-You don’t want the latest electronic gadget, you don’t want a better car.
+You don’t want the latest electronic gadget, and you don’t want a better car.
 You aren’t interested in “keeping up with the joneses.”
+You have different values in life, and your minimalist character reflects that.

 You only want what you absolutely need, and you understand the difference between those needs and wants.

-That’s not to say that you do not want to buy anything, but you are very careful about what you do decide to buy.
+That’s not to say that you do not want to buy anything, but you are very careful about what you do decide to buy and are intentional with your purchases.

 2. A cluttered home stresses you out.